Doha is an extremely fast developing capital of Qatar, a country that’s rapidly becoming more and more relevant in every way.

 - Weather - Doha is exposed to extremely high temperatures, especially during summer that lasts from June to September.
 Generally, it is scorching hot in the capital of Qatar year-round.

-- Airports - Hamad International is the busiest international airport of Doha.
+- Airports - Hamad International is the busiest international airport in Doha.
 In 2014, it replaced the former Doha International Airport as Qatar's principal airport.

 Doha Weather Averages (Temperatures)